 Did he write the words himself?
-Did he lift them from another source?
+Or did he borrow them from another source?

 Some are still concerned with these questions, but this much is true.
 In 1943, during some of the darkest days of WWII, Reinhold Niebuhr – pastor, theologian, seminary professor – concluded his sermon at a church in Heath, Massachusetts with these words.
 “God give us grace to accept with serenity the things that cannot be changed, courage to change the things that should be changed, and the wisdom to distinguish the one from the other.”

 Slightly altered…forever immortalized…this became The Serenity Prayer, one of the most recognized petitions on our planet.
 Some have called it the perfect prayer.

 Learning to live by the truths of Niebuhr’s prayer requires daily mindfulness.
 We especially need courage to change our thinking about the two greatest killers of our serenity: fear and resentment.